Treatment of nasopharyngeal cancer in children may include the following:

 Most children have a tumor in the nose or throat at the time of diagnosis.
 The tumor may spread into the bone around the eyes, sinuses, and the front part of the brain.
 The disease rarely spreads to other parts of the body.
 Esthesioneuroblastoma is more common in boys and usually appears during the teen years.

 Esthesioneuroblastoma may cause any of the following signs and symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+Check with your child's doctor if your child has any of the following:

-Other conditions that are not esthesioneuroblastoma may cause these same symptoms.
+Other conditions that are not esthesioneuroblastoma may cause these same signs and symptoms.

 Esthesioneuroblastoma has usually spread by the time it is diagnosed.
 Tests to stage esthesioneuroblastoma may include the following: